 "Ducky's here with me, so are Abby, Mother O'Mallory and Ms. Caldwell," he looks to the latter two women.
 "Hello."
 He gives them a helpless shrug as Ducky's and Abby's phones cease their dissonance.
 "Right, Boss," he closes his phone and his expression gives adequate expression of his thoughts.
 "A Navy Captain and his wife have been found dead," he reports, gives them the address and turns to their two guests.
 "I'm really sorry."

 "It's all right," Dawn assures him, not allowing herself to think of two hours in a beauty parlor and a rented gown.

-"Well, at least this time we will not have to journey far," Ducky comments.
+"At least this time we shall not have to journey far," Ducky comments.

-Siobhan O'Mallory and Dawn Caldwell remain on the rear of the growing crowd while the others enter.
+Siobhan O'Mallory and Dawn Caldwell remain on the rear of the growing crowd while the men enter.
 "You're not going in?"
 Dawn asks the taller woman.

 O'Mallory shakes her head, not taking her eyes off the little she can see or her attention away from her prayers.
 She has her own shield in her purse, but what work she could carry out can be as efficiently accomplished at a distance.

-She knows the encountering of dead bodies will be an occupational hazard of her new life from this time forward, but she is in no rush to begin that phase of her duties.
+She knows the encountering of dead bodies will become an occupational hazard of her new life from this time forward, but she's in no rush to begin that phase of her duties.
 She will perform that sad duty tomorrow in Autopsy.
-She could never get close during the Medical Examiner's investigation now; so, having an 'excuse' to remain behind with the only non-Enkiss member of the group, she doesn't hesitate to do so.
+She could never get close during the Medical Examiner's investigation now so, having an excuse to remain behind with the only non-Enkiss member of the group, she doesn't hesitate to do so.

-Completing her prayers, she turns to the blonde woman and sees that, under the colored rotating lights, the young woman's face is completely white.
+Completing her prayers, she turns to the blonde woman and sees that, under the streetlights that illuminate the lot rather than in colored rotating lights, the young woman's face is pale.
 "Are you okay?"
 She considers it the stupidest question she's asked all week.